The Money Is In The List – Have You Started Yours?

 You can base your elevator pitch on your candidate bio.
 Simply strip it down and rewrite it in just a few sentences.

 Once you have it created, memorize your pitch and have it ready to repeat when you need it.
+You’ll use it constantly—at town halls, door-to-door canvassing, media interviews, debates, and even casual conversations with community members.
 As you get more comfortable, you’ll be able to tell your story easily and succinctly.

 There are bad reasons to run and good reasons to get into politics.
 Not only have local candidates been tripped up when answering why they want to be elected, but so has at least one presidential candidate.